-The Thusnelda Street city Gymnasium high school setting was in a HS physics classroom led by two experienced high school teachers and a volunteer physics class translator (with a degree in astrophysics) as part of a regularly meeting elective class aimed at immigrant students (not only refugees).
-This very ethnically and linguistically diverse class enrolled nineteen students (7 girls and 12 boys) aged 12-16 from Albania, Armenia, Gambia, India, Iraq, Iran, Italy, South Korea, Spain, Syria and Tajikistan.
-These students were enrolled in special Gymnasium courses in German language with some sports, English and mathematics intended to address their interrupted formal and nonstandard (to Germany) schooling.
-Students are expected to remediate for no more than 2 years before moving into the regular gymnasium curriculum, which is quite demanding - finishing Gymnasium students are expected to attempt the challenging Abitur exam sequence, which is directly equivalent to the well-known International Baccalaureate degree.
+The Thusnelda street city Gymnasium (Fig. 3-4) high school setting was in a high school physics classroom led by two experienced high school teachers and a volunteer physics class translator (with a degree in astrophysics) as part of a regularly meeting elective class aimed at immigrant students (not only refugees).
+This very ethnically and linguistically diverse class enrolled 19 students (7 girls and 12 boys) aged 12 to 16 from Albania, Armenia, Gambia, India, Iraq, Iran, Italy, South Korea, Spain, Syria, and Tajikistan.
+These students were enrolled in special gymnasium courses in German language with some sports, English, and mathematics intended to address their interrupted formal and nonstandard (to Germany) schooling.
+Students are expected to remediate for no more than two years before moving into the regular gymnasium curriculum, which is quite demanding-finishing gymnasium students are expected to attempt the challenging Abitur exam sequence, equivalent to the well-known International Baccalaureate.

-Goals for the once weekly hour-long gymnasium class also included having fun; motivating science and practicing basic science skills just like the center students.
-However, activity was much more directed towards developing German classroom skills including: practice reading and writing German physics vocabulary, short questions and phrases, making drawings and simple reports, copying work from the board and producing short classroom notes (which were kept in custody of the teacher), participating in guided classroom discussion, and learning German classroom behavior norms.
+Goals for the once weekly (Tuesday morning) hour-long gymnasium class also included having fun-motivating science and practicing basic science skills just like the center students.
+However, activity was much more directed towards developing German classroom skills, including: practice reading and writing German physics vocabulary, short questions and phrases, making drawings and simple reports, copying work from the board and producing short classroom notes (which were kept in custody of the teacher), participating in guided classroom discussion, and learning German classroom behavior norms.
 At least one of the gymnasium students had a strong math and physics background, but struggled reading and writing German.
-While activities were led by teachers, a significant number of volunteer senior gymnasium student helpers (helferinnen) participated (usually 2-5 each class, some of these students were considering a teaching career) who usually also learned physics during these very rich open-ended activities.
-Helpers learned additional details and often at a different level (e.g. including geometry, trigonometry and math).
-The participation of these helper students was highly valued by the school and teachers, and by the helpers themselves.
+While activities were led by teachers, a significant number of volunteer senior gymnasium student helpers (helferinnen) participated (usually two to five each class, and some of these students were considering a teaching career) who usually also learned physics during these very rich open-ended activities.
+Helpers sometimes learned supplementary details and at different levels (e.g., including geometry, trigonometry, and algebra).
+The participation of these helper students was highly valued by the school and teachers, and by helpers themselves.

-Three Curricula: Adventure, Optics and Electric Circuits Kits
+Three curricula: Adventure, Optics, and Electric Circuits kits

-The Adventure Box (Abenteuerkiste) is a physical science curriculum and kit explicitly designed for elementary refugee children].
-The storyline follows the adventure travels of two young storks named Kalle and Yara, who participate in the northward annual stork migration starting from South Africa -- up East Africa and along the Nile via Tanzania, Kenya, Somalia and Egypt, around the Eastern Mediterranean through the Middle East via Israel, Jordan, Lebanon, Syria, through Turkey, and along the Black Sea via Bulgaria, Rumania, Hungary, the Czech Republic, Slovakia, and Ukraine, then through Poland finally to summer nesting grounds in Germany.
-Along the way the young stork children encounter hands-on (wings-on?) physical science phenomena based adventures exploring floating and sinking, volcanic cratering, sand/particulate deposition, sound conduction, paper chromatography, images from a concave mirror, water tornadoes, rocket balloons, oobleck and leaf wetting / wettability.
-The storks also construct and experiment with sundials, spectroscopes, pinwheels, Newton's Cradles, kaleidoscopes, pinhole cameras, Cartesian divers and parachutes.
-The eighteen countries are each represented with an open-ended 30min - 2 hour long investigation, and children were provided with a printed passport-like index card where they record and receive a stamp for completing each activity.
+The Adventure Box (Abenteuerkiste) is a physical science curriculum and kit explicitly designed for elementary refugee children.
+The storyline follows the adventure travels of two young storks named Kalle and Yara, who participate in the northward annual stork migration starting from South Africa -up East Africa and along the Nile via Tanzania, Kenya, Somalia, and Egypt, around the Eastern Mediterranean through the Middle East via Israel, Jordan, Lebanon, Syria, through Turkey, and along the Black Sea via Bulgaria, Romania, Hungary, the Czech Republic, Slovakia, and Ukraine, then through Poland finally to summer nesting grounds in Germany.
+Along the way the stork children encounter hands-on physical science phenomena-centered adventures exploring floating and sinking, volcanic cratering, sand/particulate deposition, sound conduction, paper chromatography, images from a concave mirror, water tornadoes, rocket balloons, oobleck, and leaf wetting/wettability.
+The storks also construct and experiment with sundials, spectroscopes, pinwheels, Newton's cradles, kaleidoscopes, pinhole cameras, Cartesian divers, and parachutes.
+The 18 countries are each represented with an open-ended 30-minute to two-hour long investigation, and children were provided with a printed passport-like explorer card where they record and receive a stamp for completing each activity.